life is short. do good work.

 I kept many of my favorite pieces from the old days when I had a bigger semi-pro studio.
 These days, I can do much more with much less physical gear.
 A central console desk has 16u of outboard gear space.
 A Black Lion Audio “500-series” rack hosts a variety of very high-end Mic Preamps and dbx Compressors.
 A Universal Audio 4-710d “twin-finity” preamp gives me four more channels of tube/transisitor variations as well as a classic “FET” style compression.

-Much of the gear in the 500 rack as well as my microphone selection is “DIY” modified, improved equipment.
+Much of the gear in the 500 rack is also from the custom shop.
 The result is that I have what I feel is a very cool range of sonic colors and textures to choose from when capturing about any instrument or voice.
 My two favorite preamps are the CAPI VP312s which I have modified to add a hi-pass filter to.
 This takes a great sounding preamp and makes it even more flexible.
-I’ve been rebuilding microphones using high-end parts from Microphone Parts and those have become my go-to mics.
-I have a matched pair of modified MXL-990s with RK12 Capsules which sound amazing.
-For more color, I have several mics with K47 style capsules in both transformer and transformerless varieties.

 - (2) Modified MXL990s with custom Electronics and Capsules.